Your Vehicle is REPAIRABLE & You Do NOT have Collision Coverage

 Remember, you may also have a diminished value claim.
 You can only bring a diminished value claim against the at-fault party’s insurance company.
 A diminished value claim is the difference between the car’s market value prior to the accident and its market value after the accident.

 Generally, only the at-fault party’s insurance company will take care of any of your personal property damaged by the accident.
 Your own insurance company typically will not pay for these items.
-Be sure to notify the at-fault party’s insurance regarding any personal property that was destroyed in your vehicle (cell phone, glasses, laptop, etc.).
+Notify the at-fault party’s insurance regarding any personal property destroyed in your vehicle (cell phone, glasses, laptop, etc.).
 They will want photos of the damaged items and purchase receipts showing proof of ownership.

-I had a client whose laptop was damaged, the wi-fi no longer worked after the accident.
-The insurance company gave her a hard time, but she could not be without her laptop and wait for it to be repaired.
+A car accident damaged a client’s laptop.
+The wi-fi stopped working.
+The insurance company did not cooperate with the client and she needed a laptop.
+She could not wait for it to be fixed.
 The Geek Squad completed a diagnostic report, we submitted it to the insurance company and were able to get them to pay her the entire purchase price for her laptop.
 Getting documentation for the items is key.
 You cannot just submit a wish list.
-You need documentation to prove ownership and that the item was damaged.
+You must prove ownership and prove the item was damaged.
 If you cannot produce these items, then you can submit an affidavit.

 OTHER SCENARIOS